 What Does Short-Term Disability Insurance Exclude?

 Along with elimination periods and time spans after benefits end, short-term disability may exclude getting hurt in the workplace.
-That's because these events should be covered by state workers’ compensation.
+That's because state workers' compensation should cover these events.
 Some policies may also not cover people for things like:

 What Are the Common Costs of Short-Term Disability?